tqdm/tqdm/README.rst

     Exponential moving average smoothing factor for speed estimates (ignored in GUI mode).
 Ranges from 0 (average speed) to 1 (current/instantaneous speed) [default: 0.3].
-* nested  : bool, optional
-    Whether this iterable is nested in another one also managed by `tqdm` [default: False].
-Allows display of multiple, nested progress bars.
 * bar_format  : str, optional
     Specify a custom bar string formatting.
 May impact performance.
     [default: '{l_bar}{bar}{r_bar}'], where l_bar is